 The PAD is an integral part of the learning process.
 It is not simply a catalogue of learning activities; rather, it provides clear evidence of the learning that has occurred.
-The PAD provides an opportunity to reflect and demonstrate evidence on learning from academic activities and application to practice learning as well as from practice experience; students must demonstrate achievement of the NMC Standards for Specialist Community Public Health Nurses (2004).
+The PAD should provide evidence of learning from academic activities as well as from practice experience; it is particularly important to demonstrate achievement of the relevant proficiencies for your chosen specialty.